404Staging/Flash-Forensics/README.md

 ## CPU/Memory Usage

+This replicates the information from the running task manager but averages the CPU and Memory over a 5 minute timeframe.

 - Process ID
 - Process Name
 - Average CPU (%)
 - Average Memory (%)
 - Process File

 ## Devices

+This shows some basic information you would find in device manager.

 - Node
 -DeviceID
 - Description
 -Manufacturer
 - Name
 - Status

 ## File System

+Shows stats of the drive file forensics is running on.
+It also breaks down the top level files and c:\Users directory and usage.

 - Drive Usage Statistics
     - Drive